hormone03/GD-VAE/README.md

 ![schematic diagram](screeshot.png)
 See discussion in the [paper in review]()

-Documentation and development are still in progress...
+Documentation is in progress...
+TO BE UPDATED SOON!